Online EdD Programs in Diversity, Multiculturalism, and Social Advoacy

-Online EdD programs with a concentration in Diversity and Multiculturalism prepare students to be leaders and advocates for diversity and social equality in academic, corporate, and government settings.
-This program concentration trains students in organizational leadership, education administration, diversity advocacy, and social justice, with the goal of preparing graduates to foster diverse communities of learning and manage educational institutions while promoting tolerance and equality.
+There are currently five schools that offer online Doctor of Education (EdD) programs with specializations in Diversity, Multiculturalism, or Social Advocacy.
+These programs prepare students to be leaders and advocates for diversity and social equality in academic, corporate, and government settings.
+These program concentrations train students in organizational leadership, education administration, diversity advocacy, and social justice, with the goal of preparing graduates to foster diverse communities of learning and manage educational institutions while promoting tolerance and equality.

-Curriculum for Online EdD Programs in Diversity and Multiculturalism
+Curriculum for Online EdD Programs in Diversity, Multiculturalism, and/or Social Advocacy

-The majority of EdD programs require the completion of 40-70 course credits and can be completed in of 3 to 5 years.
-Core courses in Diversity and Multiculturalism EdD programs cover topics such as systems of education, curriculum and program development, education research, and education policy.
+The majority of EdD programs consist of anywhere from 50 to 70 course credits, and can be completed in roughly three years of study.
+Core courses in Diversity, Multiculturalism, and Social Advocacy EdD programs cover topics such as systems of education, curriculum and program development, education research, and education policy.
 Examples of core courses may include:

 - Organizational Leadership in Academic Settings: The organizational structure of different institutions of education at the primary, secondary, and higher education levels, and the role of education administrators within these institutions.
 How different departments within an academic institution collaborate to create and achieve goals concerning the education of their students.